MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/prepare-your-environment.md

 ## Validate external access to reverse proxy published URL

-At this point in deploying the BCS hybrid scenario, you should confirm that you can access your on-premises SharePoint Server farm that has been configured to receive hybrid calls from SharePoint.
+At this point in deploying the BCS hybrid scenario, you should confirm that you can access your on-premises SharePoint Server farm that has been configured to receive hybrid calls from SharePoint in Microsoft 365.
 This site was already configured in the [SharePoint Server 2016 hybrid configuration roadmaps](configuration-roadmaps.md) procedures.
 Its URL is the one you published through your reverse proxy.

 Before you begin this procedure, make sure you have the following: